Azure/azure-sdk/docs/typescript/design.md

 {% include note.html content="Services should return the same shape for entities from a <code>list</code> endpoint vs. a <code>get</code> endpoint unless there's a good reason for the difference.
 Using the same type for both operations will make the API surface in the client library simpler." %}

-{% include requirement/MUSTNOT id="ts-pagination-provide-bypage-settings" %} provide page-related settings other than the `continuationToken` to the `byPage()` iterator and not the per-item iterator.
+{% include requirement/MUSTNOT id="ts-pagination-provide-bypage-settings" %} provide page-related settings other than the `continuationToken` to the `byPage()` method.

 {% include requirement/MUSTNOT id="general-pagination-no-item-iterators" %} expose an iterator over individual items if it causes additional service requests.
 Some services charge on a per-request basis.
 One `GET` per item is often too expensive when the data isn't used.